 This vacuum's battery performance is okay.
 If you use it in its handheld configuration in the 'Eco' setting, it can provide well over an hour of continuous use, which is quite long by the standards of other cordless stick vacuums.
 However, the battery can be depleted in less than 10 minutes when used as a stick vacuum in 'Boost' mode, so you need to work quickly when cleaning stubborn messes.
-Runtime in its default 'Auto' mode can vary pretty drastically between each extreme, as the vacuum will automatically adjust its suction power depending on the surface that you're cleaning.
-The LED display screen on the Animal variant shows you an estimate of the battery's charge status with a trio of indicator lights, but you'll have to step up to the pricier Torque Drive model if you want a more informative LCD that shows a real-time countdown of remaining runtime, which is very similar to the screen found on the Dyson V15 Detect.
+Runtime in its default 'Auto' mode can vary pretty drastically between extremes since the vacuum will automatically adjust its suction power depending on the surface you're cleaning.
+The LED display screen on the Animal variant shows you an estimate of the battery's charge status with a trio of indicator lights.
+However, you'll have to step up to the pricier Torque Drive model if you want a more informative LCD that shows a real-time countdown of remaining runtime, which is very similar to the screen found on the Dyson V15 Detect or Dyson Gen5detect.
 Unfortunately, this vacuum doesn't have a second battery that you can charge and swap in to extend its overall runtime.
-If you don't want to worry about battery life, check out a corded stick/handheld vacuum like the Shark Rocket Ultra-Light.
+If you don't want to worry about battery life, check out a corded stick/handheld vacuum like the Shark Rocket Corded.

-The Dyson V11 has a few features to make your cleaning experience easier.
-Like the Dyson V15 Detect, using it in its 'Auto' power model allows it to automatically adjust its power level to match the surface you're cleaning.
+This vacuum has a few features to make your cleaning experience easier.
+Like the Dyson V15 Detect, using it in its 'Auto' power model allows it to adjust its power level automatically to match the surface you're cleaning.
 There are also the manually selectable 'Eco' and 'Boost' modes for conserving power when dealing with lightweight debris or dealing with stubborn messes, respectively.
 You can also adjust the main vacuum head's suction to accommodate different surface types, but you have to do it manually via a small slider on the head.
 Unlike the Wyze Cordless Vacuum, its main floorhead doesn't have a headlight to help you see in darker areas.

-This vacuum comes with a few different tools and brushes to help you get the job done.
+The Animal variant of the Dyson V11 comes with a few different tools and brushes to help you get the job done.
 Its upholstery tool also has a slide-on soft-bristle brush, so you can use it for cleaning fabric surfaces or dealing with lightweight debris on delicate surfaces.
-There's also a miniature turbo brush tool that you can use to clean furniture or stairs, not to mention a crevice tool for dealing with debris in tight spots and a hard-bristle brush for more stubborn messes.
+There's also a miniature turbo brush tool that you can use to clean furniture or stairs, not to mention a crevice tool for dealing with debris in tight spots, and a hard-bristle brush for more stubborn messes.
 Although there isn't technically an extension wand, you can attach any tool to the end of the main wand for added reach.

 This vacuum has excellent bare floor performance.
 It easily clears away small debris like rice, but you might need to make an extra pass to fully clear away bulkier debris like cereal.
 Thankfully, suction performance remains consistent as its dustbin fills up.
 If you want a similar vacuum with better bare floor performance, consider the Shark APEX UpLight or the LG CordZero A9.

-This vacuum performs very well on low-pile carpet.
+This vacuum performs very well on low-pile carpet in its 'Auto' setting.
 It's very effective in dealing with large debris like sand and clears away a good amount of finer material like baking soda.
 It also performs consistently regardless of how much debris is in the dirt compartment.

-This vacuum has great high-pile carpet performance.
+This vacuum has great high-pile carpet performance when used in its 'Auto' setting with the suction gate on its floorhead left partially open.
 Its multi-surface floorhead still provides a good amount of surface agitation, so it's effective in clearing away finer material like baking soda and larger debris like sand.
 You may want to consider the Dyson V15 Detect if you're looking for a cordless stick vacuum with superior performance on this surface type.

 This vacuum has good suction power.
-The manufacturer advertises the suction motor as offering 220AW of suction power, which isn't far off the newer Dyson V15 Detect, which produces a maximum of 230AW of power.
-In spite of having motors generating similar advertised power figures, the V11's real-world suction force at its floorhead is considerably lower, as the V15 comes with a fluffy brushroll that generates a tighter seal against flat surfaces.
-Still, it's more potent than most other stick vacuums like the Shark Vertex Pro Lightweight.
+The manufacturer advertises the suction motor as offering 185AW of suction power, which is a little ways off from the newer Dyson V15 Detect, which produces a maximum of 230AW of power.
+The V15 also has a fluffy brushroll that generates a tighter seal against flat surfaces.

 This vacuum isn't too loud.
 It makes a slightly less high-pitched noise than the Dyson V8, which won't be especially noticeable if you run the vacuum in an enclosed room.

 This vacuum has good maneuverability.
-Used in its stick configuration, it feels a little heavy in your hand, but its relatively sleek design and smoothly-rotating floorhead make it easy to pivot around obstructions.
+Used in its stick configuration, it feels a little heavy in your hand, but its relatively sleek design and smoothly rotating floorhead make it easy to pivot around obstructions.
 However, the top of the handle is a bit bulky, so you need to crouch down to clean under low furniture like couches and coffee tables.
 The handheld configuration makes it very easy to clean furniture.
-However, unlike the Miele Triflex HX1, it doesn't have an automatic brushroll shutoff feature, so it's likely to get stuck on rug tassels.
+However, unlike the Miele Triflex HX1, it has no automatic brushroll shutoff feature, so it can easily get stuck on hazards like rug tassels.
 Thankfully, you won't have any issues on a thicker rug or around cables.

 The Dyson V11 has good air filtration performance.
-Like most of Dyson's other vacuums, the manufacturer advertises it as being able to trap 99.99% of particles as small as 0.3 microns in size, which does fall in line with HEPA standards.
+Like most of Dyson's other vacuums, the manufacturer advertises it as able to trap 99.99% of particles as small as 0.3 microns in size, which does align with HEPA standards.